You are here

 The main providers of propane for tanks in France

-The propane gas market is structured similarly to an oligopoly in France, with Antargaz, Butagaz, Primagaz, Vitogaz and Finagaz providing 90% of contracts sold in the country.
+The propane gas market is structured similarly to an oligopoly in France, with Antargaz, Butagaz, Primagaz, Vitogaz and Finagaz providing 90% of contracts for gas tanks and propane bottles sold in the country.

 Because of this, prices remain fairly high and competition is maintained low.
 What’s more entry barriers are very strong, since any new actor on the market would need access to propane in very high quantities, and have the means to operate on a national level.
 This explains why smaller and independent propane suppliers are dying out today.